Upstairs, Downstairs

 The series ends on a wonderfully enigmatic note with the younger members of the household standing on the balcony listening to the murmur of thousands of voices drifting across from the crowds outside Buckingham Palace who have gathered because of the death of King Edward.

-For original showings in the USA (as part of PBS' Masterpiece Theatre), the first two British seasons were conflated into a single season of thirteen episodes (thus losing the other thirteen episodes, which were eventually shown under the banner of "The Missing Episodes" in the late eighties).
+For original showings in the USA (as part of PBS' Masterpiece Theatre), the first two British seasons were conflated into a single season of 13 episodes (thus losing the other 13 episodes, which were eventually shown under the banner of "The Missing Episodes" in the late 1980s).
 These "lost" episodes are marked with a #.
-This combined season won an Emmy for Outstanding Drama Series and an Emmy nomination for Jean Marsh as Best Lead Actress in a Drama Series.
+This combined season won an Emmy for Outstanding Drama Series, and an Emmy nomination for Jean Marsh as Best Lead Actress in a Drama Series.

 For a legend/key to the episode guide click here.